Parisel Mpemba

 Parisel Mpemba (born 1 December 1978) is a team handball player from the Democratic Republic of the Congo.
-She plays for the club St. Maure, and on the DR Congo national team.
-She represented DR Congo at the 2013 World Women's Handball Championship in Serbia, where DR Congo placed 20th.
+She played for the French clubs St. Maure, Rosières-Saint-Julien, Romilly and Carignan, and on the DR Congo national team.
+She represented DR Congo at the 2013 World Women's Handball Championship in Serbia, where DR Congo placed 20th, and at the 2019 African Games, winning the bronze medal.
+She also won the silver medal at the 2014 African Women's Handball Championship.